numalariamodeling/hbhi-nigeria-publication-2021/README.md

 ### IPTi

 1. [master.R](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/IPTi_scaling/master.R): This master script sources and runs associated adjustment scripts for specified scenarios.
-Included in the scripts are description of assumptions, experiment steps, and pre-requisites.
+Included in the scripts are descriptions of assumptions, experiment steps, and prerequisites.

-Since IPTi is only applied in scenario 2, only the case management coverages for scenario 2 is required and it is available[here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation_inputs/future%20projections/CM/cm_scenario2_increase80_2020_2030.csv).
-Since IPTi has never been historically implemented in Nigeria, Expanded Programme on Immunization coverages for the [first, second and third doses of pentavalent diphtheria, tetanus and pertussis vaccine](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation_inputs/future%20projections/IPTi/assumedIPTicov.csv) were extracted from the 2018 DHS and used to substitute for historical coverages and both interventions are expected to be rolled out simultaneously.
+Since IPTi is only applied in scenario 2, only the case management coverages for scenario 2 is required and it is available [here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation_inputs/future%20projections/CM/cm_scenario2_increase80_2020_2030.csv).
+BecauseIPTi has never been historically implemented in Nigeria, Expanded Programme on Immunization coverages for the [first, second and third doses of pentavalent diphtheria, tetanus and pertussis vaccine](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation_inputs/future%20projections/IPTi/assumedIPTicov.csv) were extracted from the 2018 DHS and used to substitute for historical coverages as both interventions are expected to be rolled out simultaneously.

 ### IPTp